adsanderson/adamsanderson-blog/__src/__pages/blog/What-the-words-mean.md

 templateKey: blog-post
 title: What the words do
 date: 2016-01-23 17:38:14
-description: 'or: How I learned about script behaviour'
+description: "or: How I learned about script behaviour"
 tags:
   - Web development
   - JavaScript
 ---

 I really like when things can be clearly visualized and this is the perfect example.